-The project aimed to raise awareness of OA among students in Poland and launch an advocacy website.
+The Students for Open Access in Poland project aimed to raise awareness of OA among students and launch an advocacy website.
 It was the first OA project targeting students in Poland.

 The project was implemented by Centrum Cyfrowe, Fundacja Projekt: Polska in partnership with the following organizations: The Citizens of Science, University of Warsaw Library and Polish Culture Institute at Warsaw University.